 Wingers, as a group, are the most overrated of all athletes, especially Stan Mathews (who basically stopped scoring goals after World War II).
-They tend to have excellent dribbling skills, which get a lot of attention from the press and fans but, tactically, they are inherently peripheral figures with a limited ability to impact the game.
+They tend to have excellent dribbling skills, which get a lot of attention from the press and fans, but they are tactically peripheral figures with a limited ability to impact the game.

 I treated them as forwards, even if they were nominally midfielders.

 |Alfredo Di Stéfano||695||93.06||21.42||9.65||31.07||36.37||6.48|

 Cruijff and Di Stefano were ostensibly forwards, but they played a midfielder’s game.
 Cruijff, of course, was the centerpiece of Dutch “total football,” doing everything, everywhere.
 Di Stefano was similar — clearing a ball off the line one moment, then racing down the field and delivering a killer pass — but they didn’t have a name for it yet.